-Pla Planning for the Future - High level Action Plan loring Housing Options for Older Lead Department Target Date 1.
+Planning for the Future - High level Action Plan Expl oring Housing Options for Older People Lead Department Target Date 1.
 We will seek to influence Lifetime Homes being adopted into the general housing stock in the private sector.
-Regional Services By 2025/26 2.
-We will explore new models of accommodation and housing related support services for a range of older people including the potential and feasibility of 'Extra Care' or 'hub and spoke' principles for housing, for older people in Northern Ireland.
-Regional Services 2020/21 3.
+Regional Services By 2026/27 2.
+We will explore new models of accommodation and housing related support services for a range of older people including the potential and feasibility of 'Extra Care' style or 'hub and spoke' style principles for housing, for older people in Northern Ireland.
+Regional Services 2023/24 3.
 We will work with partners to incorporate better design principles into the specification for the delivery of future housing schemes and evaluate the feasibility of reconfiguring existing schemes to meet the needs and demands of older people.
-Regional Services 2020/21 4.
-We will seek to increase the supply of wheelchair accessible accommodation in Northern Ireland from 7% within the Social Housing Development Programme in 2018/19 to 10% by the end of 2020/21.
-Regional Services 2020/21 5.
-Where possible, we will explore reconfiguring current provision of our stock.
-Asset Management 2020/21 6.
+Regional Services 2021/22 onwards 4.
+We will ensure that the Social Housing Development Programme is reflective of assessed need over the duration of the strategy.
+Regional Services 2021/22 onwards 5.
+Where appropriate, we will explore reconfiguring current provision of our stock.
+Asset Management 2021/22 onwards 6.
 We will launch our Accessible Housing Register (AHR) and work with partners to continuously enhance and improve our understanding of adapted or bespoke stock.
-Regional Services/ Asset Management 2020/21 7.
+Regional Services/ Asset Management 2021/22 7.
 We, along with partner agencies, should raise awareness of the range of options available to older people, including newer models of provision through our housing options service.
 Housing Services Annually 8.
-Through the Social Housing Development Programme (SHDP), we will continue to influence the planning aspect of new social homes to ensure that new homes and communities are sustainable and will support the Regional Services Annually changing demographics of our society (including older people).
-9. We will explore and maximize the role assistive technology may have in enhancing housing options for older people.
-Asset Management/Housing Services/Regional Services Annually 10.
-One of the recommendations of the Older People's research was that a strategic view to assess the location and dwelling type available across all tenures, linked to the regional distribution of older people in the population was required to inform future planning decisions for social and affordable homes.
-We will carry out further research, relating to older people's housing, where we deem appropriate.
+Through the Social Housing Development Programme (SHDP), we will continue to influence the planning aspect of new social homes to ensure that new homes and communities are sustainable and will support the changing demographics of our society (including older people).
+Regional Services Annually 9.
+We will explore and maximize the role assistive technology may have in enhancing housing options for older people.
+Asset Management/ Housing Services/ Regional Services Annually 10.
+We will carry out research as required.
 Regional Services Annually